agilosoftware/objeq/README.md

 ### Membership Changes
 Monitoring the Result Set for membership changes.
 Notice that the first parameter to the `on()` method is '.content'.
 All Observable keys that start with a '.' are considered to be special properties of the Result Set itself.

-    // query all items that start with the letter 't' var items = $objeq([{name:'William'}, {name:'Stephen'});
+    // query all items that start with the letter 'W' var items = $objeq([{name:'William'}, {name:'Stephen'});
     var query = items.dynamic("'^W' =~ name");
     query.on('.content', function (target) {